Dick Vermeil

 Becoming Philadelphia's head coach in 1976, Vermeil took over for a team that had not qualified for the postseason, won a playoff game, or clinched their division since 1960.
 He ended each of these droughts between 1978 and 1980 en route to the Eagles' first Super Bowl appearance in Super Bowl XV.
 Retiring after the 1982 season, Vermeil spent 15 years away from the NFL until he returned in 1997 with the Rams, who had not achieved a winning season or playoff berth since 1989.
 Vermeil again ended these droughts during the 1999 season, also obtaining the Rams' first winning season in St. Louis.
 The season culminated with the Rams winning Super Bowl XXXIV, which was their first Super Bowl victory, their first championship since 1951, and their only NFL title in St. Louis.
 Vermeil retired a second time following the Super Bowl, but returned with the Chiefs in 2001.
 During the 2003 season, he guided the Chiefs to their first division title and postseason berth since 1997, although he did not win any playoff games.
-He is still active for the final time in 2005.

 Vermeil holds the distinction of being named Coach of the Year on the high school, junior college, collegiate, and professional levels.
 He was the Pacific-8 Coach of the Year during UCLA's 1975 championship season, also becoming the first to receive the honor, and the NFL Coach of the Year during the Rams' 1999 championship season.
 Vermeil was inducted to the Pro Football Hall of Fame in 2022.

-Early life and education
+Early life and college

 Vermeil was born in Calistoga, California, one of four children.
 He worked at his father's auto repair shop as a teenager and played at quarterback on the Calistoga High School football team.
 After graduating from Calistoga High in 1954, Vermeil enrolled at Napa Junior College (now Napa Valley College).
 He transferred to San Jose State College (now University) after two years at Napa.
 After one year as a backup quarterback on the 1956 San Jose State Spartans football team, Vermeil became starting quarterback on the 1957 team, throwing for 580 yards, one touchdown, and nine interceptions on a team that finished 3–7.

 Vermeil completed a bachelor's degree in 1958 and master's degree in 1959 at San Jose State, both in physical education.